bounswe/bounswe2022group4/deliverables/CMPE451_Customer_Presentation_Milestone_1/individual_contributions.md

 * [Login page test are implemented](https://github.com/bounswe/bounswe2022group4/pull/288)

 ### **Additional Information**
 I attended all general and frontend meetings.
 I also reviewed a lot of issues and pull requests.
-You can look at my personal wiki page for [weekly effort tables](https://github.com/bounswe/bounswe2022group4/wiki/Berat-Damar).

 </details>